Origin

 That I am one and double?“

-Its name comes from Japanese and is made up of the words “Gin” (silver) and “Kyo” (apricot).
-“Biloba” in turn stands for the two-part, fan-like leaf shape of the plant.
-The tree reaches a height of up to 30 meters and in autumn approx. 3 cm large, green-yellow fruits.
+Its name comes from Japanese and is composed of the words "Gin" (silver) and "Kyo" (apricot) "Biloba" stands for the two-part, fan-like leaf shape of the plant.
+The tree reaches a height of up to 30 meters and in autumn it produces green-yellow fruits about 3 cm in size.

-Due to its longevity and resilience, the Ginkgo biloba has always attracted the interest of natural medicine and is also referred to by botanists as a “living fossil” that has outlived the dinosaurs.
+Due to its longevity and resilience, the Ginkgo biloba has always aroused the interest of naturopathy and is also called a "living fossil" by botanists, having already outlived the dinosaurs.
 Its resistance to heat, cold, viruses, bacteria, fungi and environmental stress is impressive.
-This is how it survived the Ice Ages in Japan and China and is also called “Tree of Hope” in Japan: it was a Ginkgo biloba that survived charred just a few hundred meters from the site of the Hiroshima bomb impact and in the is said to have even bloomed again the following spring.
+It survived the ice ages in Japan and China and is still cultivated in Japan.
+"Tree of Hope" called: It was a Ginkgo biloba that survived charred only a few hundred meters from the impact site of the Hiroshima bomb and is said to have even bloomed again the following spring.

-The German doctor Engelbert Kampf was able to get to know the Ginkgo biloba as a medicinal plant during his two-year stay in Japan and reported about it in Europe for the first time in 1712.
-He rendered the Japanese name “Gin-Kyo” as “Ginkgo” – it has remained this way of writing to this day.
+The German doctor Engelbert Kämpfer had the opportunity to get to know the Ginkgo biloba as a medicinal plant during his two-year stay in Japan and first reported on it in Europe in 1712.
+He gave the Japanese name "Gin-Kyo" as "Ginkgo" again – this spelling has remained to this day.
 The doctor and botanist Dr. Wilhelm Schwabe finally introduced the active ingredients of Ginkgo biloba into modern medicine.

-The seeds and extracts from the leaves are used in natural medicine.
+In naturopathy, the seeds and extracts from the leaves are used.

 Ginkgo biloba is one of the most scientifically studied medicinal plants.
-Its leaves contain its active ingredients: flavonoids (quercetin, kaempferol), biflavonoids (gingetin, amentoflavone), 0.02-0.2% diterpene lactones , which consist primarily of the ginkgolides A, B and C, 0.02-0.06% sesquiterpenes (including v.a bilobalide) and proanthocyanidins.
+Its leaves contain the following active ingredients: flavonoids (quercetin, kaempferol), biflavonoids (gingetin, amentoflavone), 0.02-0.2% diterpene lactones, which mainly consist of ginkgolides A, B and C, 0.02-0.06% sesquiterpenes (including bilobalide) and proanthocyanidins.

 Unlike the other active ingredients mentioned, ginkgolides are not found in any other fruit.
-It was the Nobel Prize winner in chemistry Elias James Corey who succeeded in synthesizing Ginkgolide B, an active ingredient naturally occurring in the ginkgo tree, which has been used in traditional Chinese medicine since the 5th century.000 years for the treatment of asthma and circulatory problems.
+Elias James Corey, winner of the Nobel Prize in Chemistry, was the one who succeeded Ginkgolides B to synthesize ginseng, a naturally occurring active ingredient in the ginkgo tree that has been used in traditional Chinese medicine for 5,000 years. treatment of asthma and circulatory problems serves.

-The use of Ginkgo biloba was described in Chinese folk medicine over 5,000 years ago - among other things.a for intestinal diseases, coughs, asthma, high blood pressure and against worm infestation.
+In Chinese folk medicine, the use of Ginkgo biloba was described over 5000 years ago – among other thingsat intestinal diseases, cough, asthma, high blood pressure and against worm infestation.

-In TCM, ginkgo leaves are used.a for four purposes: moving the blood, reducing fluid retention (edema), tonifying the “heart qi” and encouraging the mind.
-Both the seeds and the roots of Ginkgo biloba are used.
-The latter v.a for menstrual problems, the former for example. for flatulence, asthma, cough, tuberculosis, bladder infections or pain when urinating.
+In TCM, ginkgo leaves are used for four main purposes: to move the blood, reduce water retention (edema), tonify the “heart qi” and to encourage the spirit.
+Both the seeds and the roots of the ginkgo biloba are used.
+The latter are used primarily for Menstrual problems, the former e.g. with flatulence, asthma, cough, tuberculosis, cystitis or pain when urinating.

-A positive influence of ginkgo leaf extract on metabolism and blood circulation in the brain has now also been scientifically proven; this is what it says, for example: in the EU HMPC monograph on the use of Ginkgo biloba in dementia:
+A positive influence of ginkgo leaf extract on the metabolism and blood circulation in the brain has now also been scientifically proven; for example, the EU HMPC monograph on the use of Ginkgo biloba in dementia states:

-“The exact mechanism is not known.
-Human pharmacological data show increased EEG alertness in geriatric subjects, reduction in blood viscosity and improved cerebral perfusion in specific areas in healthy men (60-70 years), and reduction in platelet aggregation.
-Additionally, vasodilating effects on forearm blood vessels are displayed, causing increased regional blood flow." https://www.ema.europa.eu/en/documents/herbal-monograph/final-european-union-herbal-monograph-ginkgo-biloba-l-folium_en.pdf
+"The exact mechanism is unknown.
+Human pharmacology data show increased EEG alertness in geriatric subjects, a reduction in blood viscosity and improved cerebral perfusion in specific areas in healthy men (60-70 years), and a reduction in platelet aggregation.
+In addition, vasodilatory effects on forearm blood vessels are shown, causing increased regional blood flow." https://www.ema.europa.eu/en/documents/herbal-monograph/final-european-union-herbal-monograph-ginkgo-biloba-l-folium_en.pdf

-“[this] has been intensively tested (in vitro and in animal experiments) and has a variety sometimes very different effects have been shown."
+"[this] has been extensively tested (in vitro and in animal experiments) and has shown a variety of, in some cases, very different effects."

 Here are some of the effects on whose interaction the overall effect of the extract is based: